-A zero-waste baby might prove a stretch too far for most, at least our picks of the best products will help close the gap.
+A no-waste baby might prove a stretch too far for most, but at least our picks of the best products will help close the gap.

-Click to Jump to Best Zero Waste Baby Products in this Guide:
+Click to Jump to the Best Zero Waste Baby Recommendations in this Guide:

 ..or near-zero waste baby items and product picks.
-We've searched far and wide for as zero waste baby products as we can find and where some items do contain a little plastic or plastic from recycled sources we've included that information in our write-ups.
+We've searched far and wide to compile the list below.
+And where some items do contain a little plastic or plastic from recycled sources, we've included that information in our write-ups.

 You'll typically find that brands make most baby and toddler utensils from plastic, yet loads of sustainable wooden utensils now exist.

 Bamboo bamboo makes a wide selection of Bamboo utensils and homewares.
-This simple set of feeding spoons for ages 6-18 months make for a perfect zero waste baby gift.
+This simple set of feeding spoons for ages 6-18 months make for a perfect zero-waste gift for young ones.

 Bamboo Training Utensils & Bowl on Amazon: